ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
-Idea of the script improvement is to perform the simulated actions irregularly.
-The action "b" will be simulated by the bot with 50% probability in our example.
-This should be enough to avoid the simple protection algorithm of a `ActionSequenceProtection.au3` script.
-You can launch the protection system script and the bot script for testing.
+The idea of this improvement is to perform simulated actions irregularly.
+The action "b" is simulated by this bot with 50% probability.
+This break the conditions of the `AnalyzeKey` function of the protection system.
+Thus, the `ActionSequenceProtection.au3` script is not able to detect the `RandomActionBot.au3` one.

 ## Process Scanner